Skip to main content

 Raymond and Barbara Dandeneau

 Raymond (Ph.D.
-1978) and Barbara Dandeneau established the “Dandeneau Family Fellowship Fund” in 2012 to fund fellowships for students in the department of Chemistry.
+1978) and Barbara Dandeneau established the “Dandeneau Family Fellowship Fund” in 2012 to fund fellowships for students in the Department of Chemistry.

 Arnold Johnson Jr.